 - Your initial diagnosis must be made by the following: a licensed medical doctor (M.D.) a Doctor of Osteopath (D.O.), Dentist (DMD), Doctor of Chiropractic (DC), or provided in a hospital or in a medical facility owned by a hospital.

-- In order to be eligible for your entire $10,000 of PIP benefits, you must be diagnosed with an “emergency medical condition.
+- To be eligible for your entire $10,000 of PIP benefits, you must be diagnosed with an “emergency medical condition”.
 An emergency medical condition refers to any medical condition which presents itself as acute symptoms of sufficient severity.
 These acute symptoms may include severe pain to such a degree that the absence of immediate medical attention could reasonably be expected to result in any of the following:

 (a) Serious jeopardy to patient health;

 (c) Serious dysfunction of any bodily organ or part.